nsbgn/pandoc.mk/README.md

 Index
 ------------------------------------------------------------------------------

-For more or less the same reasons that I like plain text files, I'm attached to the folder hierarchy they are in.
+For more or less the same reasons that I like plain text files, I like the folder hierarchy they are in.
 The `sitemap.py` script generates a site-wide table of contents directly from the directory structure.

 The `index.js` script can then display this overview dynamically, so that it is always accessible without further HTTP requests (and so that it may allow